Dance Again... the Hits: Commercial performance

 Overseas, Dance Again... the Hits performed well in most music markets, reaching the top ten in fourteen national charts, five of which were in the first five positions.
 Its highest position came from the Canadian Albums chart, where the album achieved number three.
 The album reached the same peak on the Italian Albums chart.
 Other countries where the album managed to score a high peak were Spain (number five), the Czech Republic (number six) and Switzerland (number seven).

+In France, the album debuted at number 12 and spent 10 weeks in the French Albums Chart, becoming her last studio album to miss the top ten until her last two studio albums, A.K.A.
+(2014) and This Is Me...Now (2024).

 On the Australian Albums Chart, the album had a moderate commercial performance, reaching number 20; her previous compilation album, J to tha L–O!
 The Remixes, achieved a higher position of number 11.
 In Latin America, the album appeared on the Mexican Album chart, reaching a peak of number 10.